Anxiety Therapy FOR HIGH-ACHIEVING PROFESSIONALS

 In our work together, we’ll:

-✔ Explore where your anxiety comes from (and why it feels so powerful).
+✔ Explore where your anxiety comes from and why it feels so powerful.
+Understanding the roots helps you see that your anxiety isn’t a character flaw but a learned response.

-✔ Teach your nervous system how to calm down—so you don’t feel stuck in “fight-or-flight” mode.
+✔ Teach your nervous system how to calm down so you don’t feel stuck in “fight-or-flight” mode.
+You’ll learn regulation techniques that work for your body.

-✔ Build confidence so you can trust yourself and your decisions.
+✔ Build confidence so you can trust yourself and your decisions without constant second-guessing or external validation.

 - Psychodynamic Therapy: Understanding the Root Causes of Anxiety